Secondary Principals' Collective Agreement

 5.5.5 Important Family and Other Occasions

-A principal may be granted one day’s paid leave per year plus traveling time in terms of clause 5.8 below for the following occasions:
+A principal may be granted one day’s paid leave per year plus travelling time in terms of clause 5.8 below for the following occasions:

 - Their own wedding or that of their child, a sibling, parent, grandchild or grandparent;